ebunt/treetl/README.rst

 TODO
 ====

-1. Support submitting a `JobRunner` as a job for nested job dependency graphs.
+1. Implement `Job.create` factory method to dynamically create jobs with basic functions.
+2. Set/pass state parameters to job methods
-2. Job cloning with different parent jobs than original object so jobs can be reused in different places.
+3. Job cloning with different parent jobs than original object so jobs can be reused in different places.
-3. Implement `Job.create` factory method to dynamically create jobs with basic functions
+4. Support submitting a `JobRunner` as a job for nested job dependency graphs.
+5. An `as_job` as either a mix-in or decorator for creating jobs out of other classes